pikorua/NielsenTransforms/README.md

 5. in console: mkdir output
 6. run: python3 NielsenTransforms.py aba ABA

-General: small letters are constants, capital letters are variables
+General: small letters are constants, capital letters and numbers [0-9] are variables

 Graph is stored in ouput as html file